• Skip to primary navigation

 • Proof yeast before preparing bread.

-• Watch the rise of the bread - it should rise over the pan but not spill over.
+• Watch the rise of the bread - it should rise over the pan by about ½ inch but not spill over.
+Judge the rise by volume rather than time.

-• Bake for 55 minutes, covering with foil if needed.
+• Cover the bread with foil if needed.

 Nutrition